LucienLee/vue-tag-input/README.md

 ```

 #### suggestions - {Array<Object|String>}
+Default: `[]`
-An array of suggestions that are used as basis for showing suggestions.
+An array of suggestions that are used as basis for showing autocomplete.
 Each tag need an `id` and a `text` property which is used to display.
 Otherwise, you could just use array of strings directly.
 This component would generate id by index and string automatically.

 ```js
 // Recommended: Pass Object